-The practice nurse told us that they locked the treatment room with the consent of the patient to maintain patients' privacy and dignity during sensitive examinations, investigations and treatments.
+The practice nurse told us that they locked the treatment with the consent of the patient to maintain patients' privacy and dignity during sensitive examinations, investigations and treatments.
 Curtains were provided in consulting rooms to protect privacy of patients.
 We noted that consultation and treatment room doors were closed during consultations; conversations taking place in these rooms could not be overheard.

 Reception staff knew when patients wanted to discuss sensitive issues or appeared distressed they could offer them a private room to discuss their needs.
-The practice was undergoing renovations and part of the surgery was closed to patients.
-This proved a temporary challenge but staff told us that they could take patients to the practice managers office on the first floor.
+There was an interview room next to the reception and staff told us they offered this room when needed.

-Almost all of the 26 patient Care Quality Commission comment cards we received were positive about the service experienced.
+We received three comment cards from this site and 26 from the main site and almost all of the comment cards we received were positive about the service experienced.
 Patients said staff were lovely, helpful and caring.
 Patients also felt that the practice offered an excellent service.

-We spoke with six patients who told us they were satisfied with the care provided by the practice and said their dignity and privacy was respected.
+We spoke with four patients who told us they were satisfied with the care provided by the practice and said their dignity and privacy was respected.
 Comment cards highlighted that staff responded compassionately when they needed help and provided support when required.